JonathanMELIUS/BioMartScript/README.md

-# BioMartScript
+# BridgeDb database building for gene databases

 Introduction
 ============
-A script to create a BrigdeDb database from BioMart queries.
+A script to create a gene-focussed BrigdeDb database based on Ensembl BioMART.

 Run
 ============